ranjithnani/hello-india/README.md

 # hello-india
 just another respository
 Hai
-i'm Nani . i  like python  and wev desiging  (that;s y i made of)
+i'm Nani . i  like python  and web desiging  (that;s y i made of)